Tommy Norment: Background

 Born in the City of Richmond, Norment spent his youth in Williamsburg where he attended James Blair High School.
 During his time in high school, Norment was elected class president and was named "most likely to succeed".
-Having served as President of the student council, high school is where future senator Tommy Norment got his first taste of politics.
-Norment graduated from the Virginia Military Institute where his budding spirit of leadership was nurtured amidst the institution's rich traditions.
-Tommy wholeheartedly embraced VMI's storied customs, none more emblematic than the Honor Court.
-Here, the principles of honor and ethical conduct were deeply ingrained in his character.
-Among the most transformative experiences at VMI was Tommy's journey through the Rat Line, a grueling initiation that bound him to his fellow brother rats through shared challenges.
-After his transformative years at VMI, Norment embarked on a new journey as a young, aspiring attorney.
-Eager to uphold the principles of justice and advocate for those in need, Tommy passionately pursued a career in law.
+Having served as President of the student council, high school is where the future senator got his first taste of politics.
 Norment graduated from the Virginia Military Institute and received his J.D. degree from William and Mary School of Law.

-Norment opened his first law office in Newport News where his path to becoming a prominent attorney was marked by his dedication to high-stakes criminal defense cases.
-Known for his veracity in the courtroom, Norment quickly became known as one of the most successful defense attorneys in the Commonwealth.
-Tommy's worked in emotionally charged, high-profile rape and murder cases were a testament to his unwavering belief in the legal system and his dedication to protecting the rights of all individuals, no matter the allegations against them.
-When he first entered the Senate in 1992, no other lawyer in Virginia had tried as many capital murder cases as Tommy Norment.
+Norment opened his first law office in Newport News where his path to becoming a prominent attorney was marked by high-stakes criminal defense cases, including high-profile rape and murder cases.

 Parallel to his burgeoning legal career, Tommy was actively involved in local volunteer work through the College of William and Mary.
-He remains committed to giving back to his community and fostering a sense of responsibility towards the greater good.
 Norment served as an adjunct professor of law at William and Mary Law School.
 He served as on-campus attorney, and counselor and attorney to the president of William and Mary.

 Norment entered into his first marriage to Mary Carlisle Humelsine, daughter of Carlisle Humelsine, the longtime president of the Colonial Williamsburg Foundation.
 Norment's connections to the prominent Humelsine family helped propel his political aspirations into reality.

-Norment would later remarry to his wife, successful Richmond lobbyist Angie Bezik.
+Norment married his second wife, Richmond lobbyist Angie Bezik, in 2018.